-On 16 September 2019 the Company announced that the Court of Arbitration had issued its Arbitration Award.
-The Award provides that COFIDE must pay an aggregate amount of \$34.2 million for damages.
+On 16 September 2019 the Group announced that the Court of Arbitration had issued its Arbitration Award.
+The Award provided that COFIDE must pay an aggregate amount of \$34.2 million for damages.
 The Court of Arbitration declared that it did not have jurisdiction to require repayment of the Bridge Loan because the Bridge Loan facility expressly provides that it is subject to the jurisdiction of the courts of New York, United States.
-No amount for the damages awarded of \$34.2 million has been recognised in the 2019 financial statements given the uncertainty at the year-end over its recoverability.
+Subsequently, COFIDE filed a lawsuit for annulment of the Arbitration Award.
+No amount for the damages awarded was recognised in the 2019 financial statements given the uncertainty at that year-end over its recoverability.

-On 31 December 2019 the Group signed a Memorandum of Understanding ("MOU") with COFIDE which is valid until 31 March 2020.
-During this period both the collection of damages by the Group and the collection of the debt and/or interests by COFIDE remain suspended.
-The objective of the MOU is to allow both parties to reach an agreement in settlement of the obligations imposed by the Arbitration Award announced on 16 September 2019 as well as related matters, including the Bridge Loan repayment.
-The Group is aware that COFIDE has filed a lawsuit for annulment of the Arbitration Award.
-The MOU provides that COFIDE will take the necessary steps to desist from this legal process if the parties reach a definitive agreement within the timeframe of the MOU.
+On 31 December 2019 the Group signed a Memorandum of Understanding ("MOU") with COFIDE which was extended several times until 7 November 2020.
+During this period both the collection of damages by the Group and the collection of the debt and/or interest by COFIDE remained suspended.
+The objective of the MOU was to allow both parties to reach an agreement in settlement of the obligations imposed by the Arbitration Award announced on 16 September 2019 as well as related matters, including repayment of the Bridge Loan.